 Next, I will tell you how to get to Puerto Jiménez from San José (or vice versa) in three different means of transport: transfer, car and bus.

-how to get there TRANSFER
+How to get Puerto Jiménez by TRANSFER

 Hiring a transfer is the fastest and most comfortable way to make the journey between Puerto Jiménez and San José (they will arrive in about 5h 30min or 6h).
 It’s also safer, because you won’t have to go up and down with your bags.

-How to get to N car/car
+How to get to Puerto Jiménez by car/car

 Puerto Jiménez is located at a distance of 374 km from San José, and it will take about 5h 30min or 6h to reach your destination.

 These are the steps leaving San José.
 If you leave Puerto Jiménez, the road is exactly the same but in reverse:

 - Follow the José María Castro Madriz Highway to Pacific Highway Fernández Oreamuno (route 34).

 - The Pacific highway takes you You will go straight until Chacarita.

 - There take the detour to Route 245 until you reach Puerto Jiménez.